Luadoo/Luadoo/README.md

 ## Latent Representation

-Nice to meet you, I am a Chinese student currently pursuing a Ph.D. in Artificial Intelligence at Ajou University, Republic of Korea, under the supervision of Prof. Wonjun Hwang since September 2021.
-Prior to that, I earned my BS degree in Telecommunications from Jeju National University and my MS degree in Computer Science and Engineering.
-My research interests during my Ph.D. studies include neural network quantization and knowledge distillation for image analysis.
+Nice to meet you!
+I am a Chinese student currently pursuing a Ph.D. in Artificial Intelligence at Ajou University in the Republic of Korea, under the supervision of Prof. Wonjun Hwang since September 2021.
+Prior to that, I received a B.E. degree in Telecommunications and an M.Sc. degree in Computer Science and Engineering from Jeju National University in Korea in 2021.
+Currently, my research interests during my Ph.D. studies include neural network quantization and knowledge distillation for image analysis.

 And also, I love Mountaineering 🗻 and Photography 📸.